 One of the first things you’ll want to do with your WordPress site is to adjust your permalinks settings to include your post name or relevant keywords.
 The WordPress interface seamlessly handles title tags and headings when you create a new page or post, and the visual or text editors provide an excellent environment in which you can craft rich content optimized for search engine queries.

 You can easily extend your website’s SEO appeal by checking off other items in this list such as using a mobile-friendly theme and working to increase your site speed with optimized images and regular updates.
 Naturally, SEO plugins abound for fine-tuned control over sitemaps and metadata.
+If you do not want to spend your time optimizing your website for better search engine rankings or you are looking to improve your work you can even turn to a SEO agency as there are many available.

 - Responsive Settings Serve Mobile-Friendly Images